-Today we will talk about HIIT for seniors.
-HIIT or high intensity interval training is a popular training method these days, but is it safe for seniors?
+In this article, you will learn about HIIT for seniors.
+HIIT or high-intensity interval training is a popular training method these days.
+But is it safe for seniors?
 Read on to find out!

-HIIT has been on the lips of the whole health and fitness world for at least a decade now and it doesn’t seem to be going down in popularity.
-Let’s see what’s all the fuzz!
+HIIT has been on the lips of the whole health and fitness world for at least a decade now.
+And it doesn’t seem to be going down in popularity.
+Let’s see what’s all the fuzz about!

-As we already established, HIIT is an acronym for High Intensity Interval Training.
+As we already established, HIIT means High-Intensity Interval Training.
 It’s not a specific exercise, but more of a method of doing exercise.

 HIIT revolves around doing several high intensity, or maximum intensity, bouts of cardio exercise with lower intensity or rest in between sets.

 The classic example of HIIT is sprint training.
-You do a 100 yard dash as fast as you can, you walk back to the starting line and do another dash.
+You do a 100-yard dash as fast as you can.
+You then walk back to the starting line and do another dash.
 You then repeat this 5 to 10 times.

-There are of course sports that utilize HIIT as a sport specific training to improve the sport specific skills.
-This naturally includes short distance sprinting but also sports like football, boxing, rowing, track and field and ice hockey.
+There are of course sports that utilize HIIT as sport-specific training to improve the sport-specific skills.
+This naturally includes short-distance sprinting.
+But also sports like football, boxing, rowing, track and field, and ice hockey.

-All these sports include a component of very high intensity, short time span exercise.
+All these sports include high-intensity, short-time-span exercise.
 Essentially HIIT.
-Any sport that requires speed, high power output and anaerobic stamina uses some for of high intensity interval training.
+Any sport that requires speed, high power output, and anaerobic stamina uses some form of high-intensity interval training.

 So why is HIIT so popular among regular people looking to stay fit?
 The main reason has to be the time efficiency.
 It’s true that you can achieve the same amount of work in a much shorter time frame with HIIT than with regular aerobic exercise.

 Even though HIIT seems to have an astonishing amount of positive effects that would seem perfect for older people, it’s not the magic bullet many like to imply it is.
-In reality most exercise has the same effects, it’s just a matter of preference and risk-reward ratio.
+In reality, most exercise likely has the same benefits, it’s just a matter of preference and risk-reward ratio.

-It’s true HIIT might be slightly more effective to providing some of the benefits than traditional cardio, but in reality it doesn’t matter how you exercise.
-The only thing that matter is that you do exercise routinely.
+It’s true HIIT might be slightly more effective in providing some of the benefits than traditional cardio.
+But in reality, it doesn’t matter how you exercise.
+The only thing that really matters is that you exercise routinely.

 With HIIT there are definitely also risks involved for seniors.